SidhantAl/Assignment4---Chicago/README.md

 ##### Ontology

 All 4 students are attending the University of Rochester, all are dual majors and are currently taking Advanced Front-End Development.
+This will be shown by sharing the same page design and section placement on the page.

 ##### Difference

 One student is a girl, her majors are CS and Psychology

-The student who is different will have a separate color scheme to the page, with more emphasis on the differences.
+The student that is different will have a different color scheme (lighter) on the page, with more emphasis on the differences.
 The tab for this student will also be colored differently to strike a difference between the other students.

 ##### Choreography